dommmel/sendgrid-webhook-server/README.md

-This is a simple node server designed to accept webhook requests for TrackAbout.
+This is a simple node server designed to accept webhook requests from SendGrid for relaying to a variety of other destinations.
+Currently, forwards messages to a HipChat room.